 Why is my dog anxious?

-Dogs can be anxious about a wide variety of stimulus.
-Behavior modification in conjunction with anxiety soothing products are recommended for best outcomes.
+Dogs can be anxious about a wide variety of stimuli.
+Behavior modification in conjunction with anxiety soothing products is recommended for best outcomes.

 What does anxiety look like?

 Dogs that are storm or noise phobic have developed a negative emotional response to specific sound stimuli.
 Common noises that disturb dogs include thunderstorms, gunshots, and fireworks.
 Less commonly dogs develop phobias of household noises such as an appliance beeping or a garbage disposal being run.
 Dogs with noise phobias will often seek hiding spots to get away from the noise.
 This may be accompanied by other stress signals and body language such as drooling, excessive yawning, ears laid back, or tucked tails.
 Dogs may also cling to their owners or try to escape the house or yard.

 In regions that have frequent thunderstorms, seasonal calming supplements may be recommended as an ongoing precaution.
 For event-based noise phobias such as fireworks on holidays, dosing the dog several days before and during and after the holiday is recommended.
 Many supplements need to be built up in the system over time to have the best effect.